Contact information:

-FEU Aspiration 2020 focuses on biodiversity and sustainability, urban renewal, and cultural preservation and dissemination.
-From the Aspiration 2020 of the University, the four CES Key Program Areas were derived – people empowerment, socio-economic upliftment, environmental education, and cultural heritage conservation.
+FEU’s Aspirations 2028 focuses on biodiversity and sustainability, urban renewal, and cultural preservation and dissemination.
+From these, the four CES Key Program Areas were derived – people empowerment, socio-economic upliftment, environmental education, and cultural heritage conservation.
 People empowerment covers the health-related services, as well as the psycho-educational, media, and literacy programs.
-Socio-economic upliftment can be achieved through small scale business seminars, entrepreneurship trainings, and livelihood programs.
-Environmental concern include programs on urban renewal, food hygiene, and sanitation trainings.
-And cultural heritage conservation consist of activities on preservation of cultural heritage sites and promotion of Filipino customs.

-CES programs have their origins in community-based researches and are carried out, principally by the faculty.
+CES programs have their origins in community-based research and are carried out, principally by the faculty.
 Programs inspired by research findings are administered by various university stakeholders – staff, students, alumni, and other faculty.
 CES key programs will also facilitate a more holistic approach towards helping the partner communities improve their lives and develop into a sustainable community.

 CES Framework